yaduit/virtualR/README.md

 # React + Vite

-its a simple landing page to showcase the frontend skills
+Its a landing page to showcase the frontend skills